FelixFourcolor/Sind-Blitze-sind-Donner/README.md

     Wait for the program to finish, then head inside.

-5. [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator) is not capable of automatically handling double orchestras (yet), so this last step must be done manually.
+5. The generator is not capable of automatically handling double orchestras (yet), so this last step must be done manually.

     Connect the two structures with a single redstone dust, like this: ![screenshot](screenshot.png)